Halloween Marshmallow Pops Cupcakes

 She makes the most AMAZING marshmallow pops ever, including these Frankenstein ones.

-To make these Halloween marshmallow pop cupcakes, you will need the following ingredients and supplies:
+To make these Halloween marshmallow pop cupcakes, you will need the following INGREDIENTS/SUPPLIES:

 Push lollipop sticks into marshmallows until they stick into place.